 Most couples who opt for REPAYE are targeting one of these two advantages.

 If both spouses have large amounts of federal student debt, REPAYE can be a great deal.

 To start, the total combined income is first calculated.
 Using this number, the total combined payment is determined.
 Who pays what is based upon your proportional loan balance.
 If you have equal loan balances, you will both have the same amount.
-If you have a balance twice as big as your spouse, your monthly payment will be twice as big.
-Regardless of who pays more towards their loans, the combined payments will always add up to 10% of your discretionary income.
+If you have a balance twice as big as your spouse’s, your monthly payment will be twice as big.
+Regardless of who pays more towards their loans, the combined payments will always add up to 10% of your combined discretionary income.